Fiddle Leaf Fig elevates mood and improve oxygen levels around the house, but those offerings may falter when grown in the wrong soil mix.

 - Yellowing and drooping leaves

-- Brown spots
+- Brown leaf spots

-- Root rots that give off a foul smell
+- Root rots (with a foul smell)

-- Stunted, leggy or sparse plant growth
+- Stunted, leggy, or sparse growth

-- Premature leaf drop
+- Premature leaf drops

-- More pests and fungal diseases
+- Pests and fungal diseases

-- White salt buildup in the soil
+- Mineral salt buildup

-Best Commercial Soil Mix for Fiddle Leaf Fig
+Best Soil for Fiddle Leaf Fig Trees

-Commercial Potting Mix | Advantages |
+Commercial Mix | Advantages |

 ---|---|

-Miracle-Gro Houseplant Potting Mix | It boasts a perfect combination of organic and inorganic matter.
-A 4-quart soilmix bag is enough to fill two 5-inch pots.
+Miracle-Gro Houseplant Potting Mix | It contains a combination of organic and inorganic matter.
+A 4-quart soil mix bag is enough to fill two 5-inch pots.
 No need to fertilize for up to 6 months after application. |

 Professional Fiddle Leaf Fig Soil | It contains rich organic matter.
 The addition of sand creates soil stability.
 Pink bark chips allow for soil aeration by creating air pockets. |

 Perfect Plants Fiddle Leaf Fig Soil | It provides sufficient drainage.
-The soilmix retains moisture.
+The soil mix retains moisture.
 Fertilizer is included. |

 Espoma Organic Potting Mix | It contains rich organic matter.
 The earthworm casting provides rich organic nutrients.
-Perfect Myco-tone: A proprietary blend of endo and ectomycorrhizae. |
+Contains a blend of endo and ecto-mycorrhizae. |

-Mother Earth Potting Mix | It promotes soil drainage and aeration.
-The rich coco coir content provides lightness and prevents the risk of waterlogging. |
+Mother Earth Coco-Perlite Mix | It promotes soil drainage and aeration.
+The rich coco coir content provides lightness and prevents waterlogging. |

-Homemade Soilmix for Fiddle Leaf Fig
+DIY Potting Mix for Indoor Fiddle Leaf Fig

 Recipe 1